Best Ski Slope Names

 At Blackjack Resort in northern Michigan, there is a notorious trail known only as No Name Trail.
 At the nearby Treetops Resort, another trail is known as Old Face Full.
 At Alpine Meadows Resort at Lake Tahoe, there is the Chute That Seldom Slides, and at Donner Ski Ranch, there is the Not So Private Road.
 Also at Lake Tahoe, Mount Rose is the home to the infamous Miller Time run, and at Heavenly, you can find the $100 Saddle as well.

 In Taos, New Mexico, you can find the Psycho Path, but it is highly advised that you don’t.
 Bogus Basin, Idaho is home to the Widow Maker if you dare, and Sundance, Utah hosts the Tombstone trail.
-For those who prefer a little faster pace, there is also Git-a-long Road at Vail.
+For those who prefer a little faster pace for their ski slope, there is also Git-a-long Road at Vail.

 Exploring the different ski resorts is one of the most exciting aspects of a skiing enthusiasts life, so why not grab your ski gear and start your own adventure?